 After breakfast at the hotel, our visit begins at the National Museum of Gitega, then Boma the former residence of German governor before WW1; Drive back to Bujumbura for overnight.
 B/-/-

 Day 5.
-Bujumbura – Bukavu (DR Congo)
+Bujumbura – Kamembe (Rwanda)

-National Park.
+After an early morning breakfast, we cross the border with DRCongo and after two hours drive we reach Kahuzi-Biega National Park.
 Established in 1970 by the Belgian photographer and conservationist Adrien Deschryver, the park is named after two dormant volcanoes, Mount Kahuzi and Mount Biega, which are within its limits.
-The park is one of the last refuges of the rare species of Eastern lowland gorilla (Gorilla beringei graueri), an endangered category under the IUCN Red List.
+The park is one of the last refuges of the rare species of Eastern lowland gorilla (Gorilla beringei graueri), an Bukavu is an important transport hub and gateway to eastern DR Congo, lying at the extreme south-western edge of Lake Kivu.
+The town was part of the ancient territory of Bushi Kingdom, an ethnic group of South-Kivu.
 After the gorilla tracking we continue to Lwiro and visit the Scientific Research Center.
 Back to Bukavu for overnight.
 B/-/-

 Day 7.
 Bukavu - Idjwi Island

-Day 8.
+Day 9.
 Idjwi - Goma

-Explore the pygmy villages on the island, just a walking distance from our hotel.
 The boat trip in Kivu Lake continues to the North reaching Goma at about noon time.
 Goma lies only 15 km south of the active Nyiragongo Volcano.
 The recent history of Goma has been dominated by the volcano and the Rwandan genocide of 1994, which in turn fuelled the First and Second Congo Wars.
 City tour in the afternoon.
-Hotel overnight. .
+Hotel overnight.
 B/-/-

-Day 10.
+Day 11.
 Goma - Kigali (Rwanda)

 Today we will cross the border with Rwanda at Gisenyi.
-The trip will take about 2.5 hours.
-Hotel in Kigali. .
+The trip will take about 4 hours.
+Hotel in Kigali.
 B/-/-

-Day 11.
+Day 12.
 Departure

 Gallery